pearswick/telegrab/README.md

 *The Telegrab command-line interface running in a terminal*

 Telegrab is based on a [Bellingcat tool](https://github.com/bellingcat/telegram-phone-number-checker).
 This is a more user-friendly version of that tool which I plan to develop with more features to further enrich numbers using APIs from other services.
 Thanks to Bellingcat for making the original tool available.
+For future development suggestions, DM me on Signal: pearswick.01

 ## ✨ Features